Remote work has its benefits: No commute, low-stress level, setting your own working hours, spending more time with family, and more.

 Calendar tools to keep things on track: When’s a good time to sit down with the team and discuss the project?
 Use tools such as Google Calendar, Calendly, and Workato for scheduling meetings and reviewing important milestones.

-In this guide, you will find seven common remote work challenges and how to deal with them.
+In this guide, you will find nine common remote work challenges and how to deal with them.

 Here are some ideas:

 – Create to-do lists

 Discover amazing ways to improve employee engagement.
 All these tips are easy to implement.